honeycrux/GigaChader/README.md

   - `lib/actions/`: Server actions
 - `backend/`: Backend services
   - `server.ts`: The main file that is run
-  - `prisma/`: Database schema and crud actions
+  - `prisma/`: Database schema and crud operations
   - `routes/`: Routes and functionalities of the API
   - `lib/`: Useful functionalities you define
 - `shared/`: Resources shared between `frontend/` and `backend/`
-  - `contracts/`: TS-REST contracts to provide typings for API communications
+  - `contracts/`: [TS-REST contracts](https://ts-rest.com/docs/core/) to provide typings for API communications

 ## Installation